 Stick with us here as we tell you something that might not be the most popular idea amongst traders.
 In fact, it might even strike many of you as counterintuitive.
 Ready for it?
-Here goes – losses in trading are not failure as long as they are incurred according to the parameters laid out in your trading plan.
+Here goes – a forex loss is not a failure as long as it is incurred according to the parameters laid out in your trading plan.

 The one constant that you should always judge yourself up against is your trading plan, not individual gains and losses.
 The ultimate golden rule in trading is sticking to your plan.
 If you stick to your plan and take a macro look at the trading process, you’ll see that losses are simply part of the job.
 This is easier said than done though, as accepting losses is one of the hardest things for a trader to do.

 The same is true in trading.
 Over the course of your trading career, a few losses or gains here and there don’t make or break your success if overall you’re winning and making solid profits.
 This is why it’s key to not dwell on the little blips and bumps along the way.
-The market is going slam dunk on you from time to time.
-It’s how you regroup and score on the next possession that matters and that is all dependent on how you learn to deal with these losses.
+The market is going slam dunk on you from time to time, it’s how you regroup and score on the next possession that matters and that is all dependent on how you learn to deal with your forex loss.

-One of the first things we can do to change our perception of losses as a negative, is to change the way we define losses.
+One of the first things we can do to change our perception of losses as a negative thing is to change the way we define losses.
 Think of your trading portfolio as your business.
 In business, you have income and you have expenses.
 As a trader, your losses are just another one of your expenses, like, say a trading commission.
-If you stop looking at losses as a failure but rather an expense, this is a great step towards accepting your losses and learning to live with them so they don’t metastasize and ultimately sink your portfolio.
+If you stop looking at every forex loss as a failure but rather an expense, this is a great step towards accepting your losses and learning to live with them so they don’t metastasize and ultimately sink your portfolio.

 So if you take losses as expenses, you haven’t failed.
 Remember the golden rule – you only fail if you’ve broken your trading plan.

-Trading is a risk management game not a win loss game.
+Trading is a risk management game, not a win-loss game.
 When a trade turns out negative on you, you need to know where to cut your risk.
 That should be defined in your trading plan.
-If you play by these parameters, you will take the loss, consider it as expense, and not as a failure.
+If you play by these parameters, you will take the loss, consider it an expense, and not as a failure.